neerazz/spring-boot-docker/README.md

 ## Make a call to docker image:
  Make a call to `http://192.168.99.100:8084` from postman:

+   - `192.168.99.100` is the default IP address of Docker on Windows.

    ![List of images](image/api_call_to_docker_postman.jpg)

+   - Response give `172.17.0.2`, as the IP address.
+That is the container's subnet IPv4 address.

-   Application Log in docker terminal:
+   Application log in docker terminal:

    ![List of images](image/api_call_to_docker_log.jpg)